London Borough of Barking & Dagenham

 Licensing Requirements

-There is currently one property licensing scheme operating in Barking & Dagenham.
+There are currently two property licensing schemes operating in Barking & Dagenham and a third scheme starting soon.
 We will help you choose the right licence for your property:

 1. Mandatory HMO licence